-Presently, there are about 200 scrutinizing rules and 50 help rules in GRANSKA.
-Each rule may be matched at any position (i.e. word) in the text, and there may even exist several matchings of a rule with the same starting position and of different length.
+Presently, there are about 180 scrutinizing rules, 60 help rules and 110 accepting rules (rules that sort out exceptions) in GRANSKA.
+This could be compared to Word's grammar checker containing about 650 error rules (Birn, 2000).
+Each rule in GRANSKA may be matched at any position (i.e. word) in the text, and there may even exist several matchings of a rule with the same starting position and of different length.
 The rule matcher tries to match rules from left to right, evaluating the expression of each token in the left hand side of the rule, and stopping as soon it finds out that the rule cannot be matched.

-The rule language allows the operators \ (zero or more), + (one or more) and ? (zero or one) for tokens, and i (or) between rules.
-Together with the possibility of writing help rules, this makes the rule language a general regular language.
-Unfortunately, it is not possible to construct a standard linear time regular expression analyzer (Aho, Sethi, and Ullman, 1986), because the expressions in the rules may (and often do) use values of other tokens.
-However, the structure of the rules is in practice not very complicated.
-Therefore, a simple recursive matching algorithm is used and works well.
+The rule language allows the operators (zero or more), + (one or more) and ? (zero or one)

+for tokens, and i (or) between rules.
+Together with the possibility of writing possibly recursive help rules, this makes the rule language a context free language.
+Since the structure of the rules is in practice not very complicated a simple recursive matching algorithm is used and works well.
+The results of all calls to help rules are cached (memorized) so if the same help rule is called in several rules at the same position it will only need to be computed once.